Logon-System/CRO-Format/README.md

-# CRO Format – Containers ROms for Amstrad CPC
+# CRO Format â€“ Containers ROms for Amstrad CPC

 This document describes the **CRO** (*Containers ROms*) format, designed to group and describe ROMs for **Amstrad CPC** computers, all generations.